splunk/public-o11y-docs/logs/lo-transition.rst

 Log processing rules
 ---------------------------------------------------------------------------------------------
 You can continue using existing log processing rules.
-See :ref:`logs-processors` for more information.
 You can turn your existing log processing rules off and on.
 However, you cannot create new log processing rules or edit existing rules.

 Going forward, you can process data in the Splunk platform using the following methods: